carpentries/glosario/GOVERNANCE.md

     1. They can briefly state their objections and tell the facilitator how much time they reasonably require to make comments.
-    1. The facilitator then sets a time limit for discussion at 10 minutes plus whatever upward adjustment needed to meet any special needs participants may have.
+    1. The facilitator then sets a time limit for discussion at 10 minutes plus whatever upward adjustment needed to account for any barriers to participation people may have.
     1. After the allotted time or when no one has anything further to add (whichever comes first), the facilitator calls for a yes-or-no vote on the question: "Should we implement this decision over the stated